International Dentist Program — D.D.S.

 - Dental school transcript (evaluated by an LLU-approved organization).

 Other documentation is required, as outlined in the application.
-A nonrefundable application fee of $100 is required with the application and accompanying documentation between March 1 and July 1.
 All application material sent to the Office of Admissions becomes the property of the school.

 Students currently enrolled in a similar program at another university are not eligible to apply and will not be accepted for admission.